grosed/ButterflyLifespan/README.md

 ## Examples

+### Example 1 - GAI multiyear

-An example is provided that demonstrates the process of fitting a GAI multiyear stopover model using the package.
+This example demonstrates the process of fitting a GAI multiyear stopover model using the package.
 The output is then processed to obtain lifespan estimates with associated uncertainties.
 To minimise fitting time a random subsample of 30 sites is used which spans 10 years from 2009-2018.
 Dark Green Fritillary data are used in the weekly format and lifespan is modelled as a linear trend across time using the 'phi_type="slope"' option.
 The data frame produced can be used to create a plot showing how lifespan varies by year.